Ecommerce-Application-Demo/ecommerce-backend/README.md

 ## Project Structure

-The project replicates microservice architecture within a single multi-module repository for optimized hosting resources.
-It is hosted on Render.com using Docker containerization.
+The project replicates microservice architecture within a single multi-module repository for optimizing hosting resources.
+It is **hosted on Render.com using Docker containerization**.

+Microservices are registered in [Eureka Service Registry](https://github.com/Ecommerce-Application-Demo/service-registry) and can be accessed using [API Gateway](https://github.com/Ecommerce-Application-Demo/api-gateway) which implements **Circuit breaker, Rate Limiting & Load balancing**.

 ## Swagger Documentation